 Normally I wouldn’t mind not having a network signal in a remote area; this was not one of those moments.
 First, I wanted to consult a lawyer or someone from my contacts at the PSG.
 Second, I wanted to consult Google because I wanna know if DENR has the right to do what they did last weekend.
 You see, the road leading up to Bangkong Kahoy Valley was blocked off by some people from DENR, barring campers and Banahaw Tugtugan performers from getting in.
 The people who are on foot have no trouble getting in, but those who came with vehicles, like my friends and I were virtually disallowed to pass through.
 We watched the commotion, we came there for the 5th Banahaw Tugtugan, the music festival that almost didn’t happen because of this unnecessary dispute.

 There are many things to do in Pub Street, the tourist-infested market in Siem Reap, Cambodia.
 You can go on a food trip, you can shop for some souvenirs, and the most recommended activity, go out at night, hang out at some bars, drink, and flirt with someone.
 I’ve done everything but the last activity to the dismay of my friends.
 “No wonder you’re single,” they told me.
 I’ve lived 30 years hearing the same comment, I don’t get offended anymore.
-I did frequent the market in my short time there doing what I consider as my idea of fun; hanging out at Cafe Central, a lovely cafe cafe at the heart of Pub Street.
+I did frequent the market in my short time there doing what I consider as my idea of fun; hanging out at Cafe Central.

 The hostel I stayed in was just a few meters away from the Pub Street.
 I had two days to kill and I spent it feeling like a local in which I slept, went out, and walked around the neighborhood.
 [Read: A Nice Hostel in Siem Reap – Luxury Concept Hostel]